-The investment policy of the Scheme is to invest the assets prudently and to seek long-term asset growth, sufficient to meet Scheme liabilities over a prolonged period, taking account of the nature and duration of the liabilities.
+The investment policy of the Scheme is designed to achieve, over the life of the Scheme, the highest possible return within an acceptable degree of risk.
 This policy is implemented by the construction of a balanced portfolio which is diversified over asset types and currencies.
 The Scheme is thus protected against problems which may emerge in any one asset type or in any single investment within an asset type.
 Investment mandates are agreed with each of the Investment Managers.

-Further details on investment policy together with a more detailed comment on investment performance are contained in the Investment Managers' Reports on pages 44 to 61.
-A Statement of Investment Policy Principles adopted by the Trustees is included in this report (page 8).
+Further details on investment policy together with more detailed comment on investment performance are contained in the Investment Managers Reports in Appendix 1.
+A Statement of Investment Policy Principles is included in this report on page 9.

-The Investment Managers have, within specified mandates, total discretion in the investment of Scheme assets and provide detailed reports to the Trustees on the strategies adopted and on the performance of the monies invested.
+Each manager has, within specified mandates, total discretion in the investment of Scheme assets and provides detailed reports to the Trustees on the strategy adopted and on the performance of the monies invested.